markkachai/Citi-Bike-Case-Study/README.md

 summary(reg1)
 ```
 ---
-Here's an explanation of why each predictor/variable was chosen:
+Along with their statistical significance, here's an explanation of why each predictor/variable was chosen:

 DemandTime: